United

 from other denominations where tongues are rarely, if ever, spoken.
 "No

 tongues means no salvation."
-So, for example, they would regard
+So, for example, they would essentially

-essentially all Southern Baptists as unsaved, even though most had repented
+regard all Southern Baptists as unsaved, even though they have repented of

-of their sins and trusted Jesus as their Lord and Savior.
-The Bible
+their sins and trusted Jesus as their Lord and Savior.
+The Bible never says

-never says that speaking in tongues is a sign of salvation; in the New
+that speaking in tongues is a sign of salvation; in the New Testament, it is

-Testament, it is recorded that some people began speaking in tongues, but
+recorded that some people began speaking in tongues, but others did not.
+Did

 -